xmy953538104/benjiMY/src/KenjinxAndroid/README.md

 ## Credits

-- Kenjinx / Ryujinx and all upstream contributors.
+- Kenji-NX / Ryujinx and all upstream contributors.
+- [LibHac](https://github.com/Thealexbarney/LibHac) is used for our file-system.
+- [AmiiboAPI](https://www.amiiboapi.com) is used in our Amiibo emulation.
+- [ldn_mitm](https://github.com/spacemeowx2/ldn_mitm) is used for one of our available multiplayer modes.
+- [ShellLink](https://github.com/securifybv/ShellLink) is used for Windows shortcut generation.
 - Community testers and feedback.

 ---